Employee Benefits and the Law in Iowa

-Those employers who provide medical plans for employees owe certain legal duties under Iowa law to those they cover.
+Those employers who provide medical plans for employees owe specific legal duties under Iowa law to those they cover.
 They must disclose important information about the health plans, and employees are entitled to a fair process in the treatment of their claims under the plan.
-The state of Iowa has laws governing the way that employers are allowed to administer health benefits and pension plans.
+The state of Iowa has laws regulating the way that employers are allowed to administer health benefits and pension plans.
 Recipients and beneficiaries of these packages can file their claims under the state laws.

 What Employee Benefits are Protected by Iowa law?